davidmalcolm/texi2rst/output/specifying-subprocesses-and-the-switches-to-pass-to-them.rst

   ``,``, ``!``, ``|``, and ``*`` as needed.

-  The conditional text ``X`` in a %{``S``:``X``} or similar construct may contain other nested % constructs or spaces, or even newlines.
+  The conditional text ``X`` in a %{``S``:``X``} or similar construct may contain other nested :samp:`%` constructs or spaces, or even newlines.
 They are processed as usual, as described above.
 Trailing white space in ``X`` is ignored.
 White space may also appear anywhere on the left side of the colon in these constructs,